 Full-frame cameras have bigger sensors compared to APS-C or 1″ sensors.
 Consequently, full-frame cameras are usually bigger and pricey than cameras with cropped sensors (aka anything under the size of a full-frame sensor).

-The better the sensor, the more you are able to increase the ISO (camera’s sensitivity to light) without affecting the image quality.
+The better the sensor, the more you are able to increase the ISO Range (camera’s sensitivity to light) without affecting the image quality.
 An excellent sensor is essential for bloggers that might have to shoot in low-light situations, such as food bloggers or lifestyle bloggers.